RyanFrantz/ryanfrantz.github.io/_posts/2019-03-27-control-is-an-illusion.md

 reasons these agents of control have persisted for so long is because they offer a simple premise: because we are in complete control any failure that occurs must be due to a lack of control somewhere.
 Therefore, all we have to do is locate where control was lost, correct it, and carry on.
-Nevermind that this premise contradicts the illusion that we are in complete control.
+Never mind that this premise contradicts the illusion that we are in complete control.

 The following agents exist to maintain our belief in complete control and should